agnatio/cryptonotepad/README.md

 ```

 ## Running the program
-Run the program by executing the script.
+Run the program by executing the script. `main encrypted.py`

 ## Features